Students who are basically not or no longer entitled to BAföG can receive “Wohngeld”. It is a rent allowance.

 Different topics regarding your studies

 Contribution debts with the statutory health insurance

-Short-time allowance (subject to compulsory insurance, working students)
+Loss of job/ Short-time allowance (subject to compulsory insurance, working students)